leta199/Linear-Regression/README.md

 5) Display error messages when taking in inputs using the `vectorise()` method ✅
 6) Method to plot residuals to make sure the data displays the "random cloud" we would expect from linear regression used appropriately ✅
 7) Method to predict dependent variable for any value of independent variable entered ✅
+8) Use linear model to model real financial data []

 ## AUTHORS
 [leta199](https://github.com/leta199)